 d) breaches relating to the internal market, as referred to in Article 26(2) TFEU, as regards acts which breach the rules of corporate tax or arrangements whose purpose is to obtain a tax advantage that defeats the object or purpose of the applicable corporate tax law.

-(da) breaches of the fundamental rights and freedoms enshrined in the Charter;

-(db) any other act of wrongdoing that is prejudicial to the public interest protected by the law of the European Union.

 2. Where specific rules on the reporting of breaches are provided for in sector-specific Union acts listed in Part 2 of the Annex, those rules shall apply.
 The provisions of this Directive shall be applicable for all matters relating to the protection of reporting persons not regulated in those sector-specific Union acts.

 Corresponding citation and recital